sithmel/async-deco/README.md

 fallback(function (..., cb) { .... });
 ```
 It takes 3 arguments:
-* fallback function.
+* fallback function [mandatory].
 It takes the err, and the original arguments.
-* error instance for deciding to fallback, or a function taking error and result (if it returns true it'll trigger the fallback)
+* error instance for deciding to fallback, or a function taking error and result (if it returns true it'll trigger the fallback) [optional, it falls back on any error by default]
-* logger function (logs "fallback")
+* logger function (logs "fallback") [optional]

 Fallback value
 --------------